Root Canal Treatment – A Lifeline for Your Natural Teeth

 Would like to know more about any of our payment options?
 We would be more than happy to talk you through them and help you find an affordable solution.

 We perform many root canals each year.
 Dr. Mallik conducts the vast majority of these, and with over 20 years of dental experience behind him, you’ll be in safe hands.
 We are dedicated to ensuring every patient gets the treatment they need.
 However, we occasionally call upon a root canal specialist if you have unique circumstances.
 Either way, your treatment will always be personalised for your individual needs.
-You can be sure that you will get the best possible treatment with the best possible outcome.
+You can be sure that you will get the best possible treatment with the best possible outcome at a fair price.

 Book an Appointment with Acacia Dental